modabas/ModEndpoints/README.md

 - Create an IResultToResponseMapper implementation,
 - Add it to dependency injection service collection with a string key during app startup,
 - Apply ResultToResponseMapper attribute to endpoint classes that will be using custom mapper.
 Use service registration string key as Name property of attribute.

+### BusinessResultEndpoint

+A BusinessResultEndpoint implementation, after handling request, encapsulates the [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal Api IResult and sends to client.
+The [business result](https://github.com/modabas/ModResults) returned may be in Ok or Failed state.
+This behaviour makes BusinessResultEndpoints more suitable for internal services, where clients are aware of Result or Result&lt;TValue&gt; implementations.

+- BusinessResultEndpoint&lt;TRequest, TResultValue&gt;: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- BusinessResultEndpoint&lt;TRequest&gt;: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- BusinessResultEndpointWithEmptyRequest&lt;TResultValue&gt;: Doesn't have a request model and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
+- BusinessResultEndpointWithEmptyRequest: Doesn't have a request model and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.